gitlabhq/gitlabhq/CONTRIBUTING.md

 ~"design artifact" issues are like any other issue and should contain a milestone label, ~"Deliverable" or ~"Stretch", when scheduled in the current milestone.

-To prevent the misunderstanding that a feature will be be delivered in the assigned milestone, when only UX design is planned, the Product Manager should create an issue specifically for the ~"design artifact" with a title that makes this clear (e.g. `Design exploration for XYZ`).
+To prevent the misunderstanding that a feature will be be delivered in the assigned milestone, when only UX design is planned for that milestone, the Product Manager should create a separate issue for the ~"design artifact", assign the ~UX, ~"design artifact" and ~"Deliverable" labels, add a milestone and use a title that makes it clear that the scheduled issue is design only (e.g. `Design exploration for XYZ`).

-Once the ~"design artifact" issue has been completed, the UXer removes the ~"design artifact" label and applies the ~"UX ready" label.
+When the ~"design artifact" issue has been completed, the UXer removes the ~UX and ~"design artifact" labels, adds the ~"UX ready" label and closes the issue.
+This indicates the design artifact is complete.
+The UXer will also copy the designs to related issues for implementation in an upcoming milestone.

 ## Issue tracker